romanthekat/blog/content/posts/2021-11-01 Endless canvas for note taking.md

 _Tons of features_, devoted to note taking.
 And you will configure these.
 But sometimes a page loads in parts.
-It's like loading tiles in google map/openstreetmaps, part by part, with a tiny little lag.
+It's like loading tiles in google map/openstreetmaps, part by part, with a tiny little lag. upd.: that's a performance optimisation, which can be switched off in 'interface' settings

 So I haven't selected the only 1 app for daily use.
 I still like goodnotes, for some simple and fast edits, or for strictly structured notes.